canonical/charmed-etcd-operator/docs/explanation/security/index.md

 ### Security upgrades

-Charmed etcd installs a pinned revision of the Charmed etcd snap to provide reproducible and secure environments.
+charmed-etcd-operator uses the charmed-etcd-snap, where each revision of the charm pins a revision of the snap to provide reproducible environments.

 Currently, the charm is available on the `edge` track, the snap is patched and updated regularly to ensure that the latest security fixes from the upstream etcd project are applied.